memgraph/docs/user_technical/how_to_guides/import-data.md

 `mg_client < queries.txt`

-If you installed memgraph using docker, you will need to run the client using the following command:
+If you installed Memgraph using Docker, you will need to run the client using the following command:

 `docker run -i --entrypoint=mg_client memgraph --host HOST < queries.txt`